-9.6 Reprioritization of Funding.
-If the Port Commission and/or City Council do not appropriate funding or anticipated External Funds are not committed when and as required adopt a written decision that insufficient funds are available consistent with Section 9.3 of this Agreement, that party will initiate negotiations within 14 days of receipt of the written decision described in Section 9.3.
-The Port and City will immediately negotiate in good faith in an effort to agree on an amendment to this Agreement that will identify : (a) a time frame within which sufficient funds may be available to meet the obligations specified in this Agreement; and/or (b) a reprioritization of the sources and uses of funding set forth in this Agreementand negotiate an amendment to this Agreement to reflect that reprioritization.
+- 9.6 Reprioritization of Funding.
+If the Port Commission and/or City Council adopt a written decision that insufficient funds are available consistent with Section 9.3 of this Agreement, that party will initiate negotiations within 14 days of receipt of the written decision described in Section 9.3.
+The Port and City will negotiate in good faith an amendment to this Agreement that will identify: (a) a time frame within which sufficient funds may be available to meet the obligations specified in this Agreement; and/or (b) a reprioritization of the sources and uses of funding set forth in this Agreement.
 If the Port and City agree to amend this Agreement, the Port Commission and City Council will adopt the amendment within 30 days of the date agreement is reached.
-If after at least ninety (90) days of good faith negotiations the Parties are unable to agree on the terms of an amendment, then either Party may elect to terminate this Agreement in the manner specified in Section 21 of this Agreement.

-9.7 Funding Index.
+If after at least ninety (90) days of good faith negotiations the Parties are unable to agree on the terms of an amendment, then either Party may elect to terminate this Agreement in the manner specified in Section 21 of this Agreement. - 9.7 Funding Index.
 All specific funding amounts identified in this Agreement are stated in 2012 dollars.
 At the time a specific project or action with a specifically stated dollar amount is implemented, the dollar amount will be converted to the current equivalent amount using the CPI-U. The term "CPI-U" means the most recent Consumer Price Index for All Urban Consumers (1982-1984 equal to 100) Portland-Salem OR-WA for All Items or a comparable index published by the United States Bureau of Labor Statistics if such Consumer Price Index is discontinued.
 For all transportation related costs identified in this Agreement, future costs will be adjusted based on the National Highway Construction Cost Index as documented by the Federal Highway Administration (FHWA).
-The City (PBOT) will also determine additional inflation factors, that are not accounted for by FHWA, such as City overhead rates.

-9.8 Suspension and Resumption of Obligations.
+The City (PBOT) will also determine additional inflation factors, that are not accounted for by FHWA, such as City overhead rates. - 9.8 Suspension and Resumption of Obligations.
 If no industrial development has occurred on WHI by July 1, 2027, or if the Port has been unsuccessful in securing permits, land use approvals or other necessary approvals for such development by that date, the City and Port's pre-development financial obligations will be suspended.
-The obligations will resume again when Milestone 2 as defined in Paragraph 2.3, has been completed. .
+The obligations will resume again when Milestone 2 as defined in Paragraph 2.3, has been completed.
 For purposes of this paragraph, the City and Port's predevelopment obligations are those summarized in Section 9.3.